modernham/APRS-Call/README.md

 How to run:

 Simply install python, and run the application with "python main.py" in either windows or linux.
+Type your message.
+Phone numbers are 11 digits.
+Then simply create the string, and copy/paste into JS8Call and hit send.

 If you are on windows, installing python isn't even necessary as I've provided a binary in the "dist" folder.
 This is to make things as easy as possible.